Flint Symphony Chorus

 What we do

-Led by directors Nada Radakovich and Jeffrey Walker, the choir rehearses on Monday evenings at FIM Dort Music Center from September to May.
-Rehearsals include voice-building exercises, sight-reading, and exercises to discover all the best ways to make the music sing.
+Led by director Nada Radakovich, the Flint Symphony Chorus (FSC) rehearses on Monday evenings at FIM Dort Music Center from September through May.
+Rehearsals include voice-building exercises, sight-reading, and learning the repertoire for upcoming concerts. exercises to discover all the best ways to make the music sing.

 How to participate